 Warm and sunny summer days are here at last!
 School is finally out, and the summer breeze fills the air.
-Summer means getting to spend more time with the kids and finding enjoyable new activities.
-With our newly found sunshine-filled days, here are some creative and fun outdoor activities for seizing the day with the kiddos!
+Summer means getting to spend more time with your children and finding enjoyable new activities.
+With our newly found sunshine-filled days, here are some creative and fun outdoor activities for seizing the day with the kids!

 Outdoor Art Projects

 One of the best ways to enjoy the warm summer sun is by creating some sidewalk chalk art!
 It is a great way to let children’s creativity flow and a clean artform to let children express themselves.
 An alternative to making sidewalk art is using water instead of chalk, just use paintbrushes dipped in the water to create the art.
 Kids can have fun drawing wildlife and nature seen around the yard, or even make a hopscotch board!

 Another activity for the kids this summer is a nature scavenger hunt!
 Kids can search their yard for elements in nature such as flowers, ladybugs, and dandelions.
 This is a unique and interesting way to have your children learn more about the world around them.
 To put a twist on it, have a scavenger hunt at a local nature reserve or even farm instead of the backyard!

 The best part of a summer day is the enjoyment of cold drinks and yummy food!
 Organize a picnic outside for the kids.
 Whether it’s in the backyard, a local park, or at the beach, picnics add more fun to those summer lunches.
 To involve the kids more, have them help prepare their favorite foods before packing it up.
 A picnic is a nice way to spend time together while enjoying a meal!